Skip to content

 Okay, let’s break down something that sounds super complicated but is actually pretty straightforward (once you get the hang of it): the private equity distribution waterfall.
 Its basically a rulebook that dictates how profits from a private equity (PE) fund are split between the investors (the Limited Partners or LPs) and the fund managers (the General Partners or GPs).
 Think of it like dividing a pizza who gets what slice, and in what order?
 A typical example involves several tiers.
 First, the LPs get their initial investment back.
 Then, they usually receive a “preferred return” or “hurdle rate,” like earning a guaranteed 8% on their money.
 Only after both these conditions are met does the GP get a cut, often called “carried interest.”
 This incentivizes the GP to perform well, because they only profit after the investors do.
 Different funds have different waterfalls; some are simpler, others are more complex, and understanding the terms is vital before investing.

-See also Weighted Mean Excel
+See also Balance Sheet Example Excel

 Table of Contents